 Plant Starts Sideways

 Don’t plant your tomato seedlings upright like a normal seedling.
 You want strong roots on your plants and by planting sideways you are forcing the tomato plant to put out new roots.
-I promise, it will straighten out within a week or two.
+This technique is referred to as trenching and allows the plant to absorb nutrients faster.
+I promise it will straighten out within a week or two.

 And don’t forget to save your seeds for next year’s garden.
 Trust me, they get better every year if you save seeds.